lizzieinvancouver/forecastflows/_README.md

 ## Where do I find the drafts of the manuscript?

 Good question!
-* First submission is in the docs/ folder
+* First submission is: forecastflows.* (root directory)
+* First revision: /revision/r1/forecastflows_r1.*
-* Second submission ...
+* Second and last revision: /revision/r2/forecastflows_r2.*

 The final version of ALL submitted files is:
-* Main text:
+* Main text: /revision/r2/forecastflows_r2.*
-* Supplement:
+* Supplementary figure: /revision/r2/supplementary_figure.*
-* Supplemental workflow:
+* Supplemental workflow: /analyses/lpiworkflow.*